-This is the entry and first working level in the Deputy Public Defender class series.
-Incumbents are assigned to assist the Public Defender and other staff members with all aspects of the investigative and legal research work required for trial preparation, as well as performs trial work.
+This is the second experienced and advanced journey level in the Deputy Public Defender class series.
+Incumbents are assigned the more difficult and complex professional legal investigative and research work required for trial preparation, as well as the performance of trial work.
 As a Family Court Deputy Public Defender, an incumbent represents parents or minors in welfare case proceedings involving the County and the State agencies.
-Incumbents may expect to qualify for the next higher level of Deputy Public Defender II when they are regularly assigned a wide range of regular legal work and have completed one (1) year as a Deputy Public Defender I.
+Incumbents are expected to perform assignments on an independent basis with wide latitude for decision-making.
+Also, they may provide some training and work coordination for Deputy Public Defender I's and II's.
+This class differs from Deputy Public Defender II in that incumbents perform a broader range of more complex legal assignments.
+It differs from Deputy Public Defender IV in that Deputy Public Defender IV's have full supervisory responsibility for assigning, reviewing, and evaluating the work of other staff.